raspberrypilearning/make-crumble-sparkle-creature/en/step_5.md

-## Coding Sparkle colours using RGB values
+## How to set Sparkle colours using RGB values

-Computers show colours by mxing different amounts of red, green and blue (RGB).
-Each  of these colours can have a value from 0 to 255, where 0 is no colour at all and 255 is the maximum.
+Computers make colours by mixing different amounts of red, green, and blue (RGB).
+Each of the three colours can have a value from 0 to 255, where 0 is no colour at all and 255 is the maximum amount.

-It is more like mixing light than mixing paint though, and you may be surprised by some of the colours that you get.

-If all the RGB values are 0, you will get black.
-If all the values are 255, you will get white, but you can get millions of colours by combining the number in between!
+If all the RGB values are 0, you get black.
+If all the RGB values are 255, you get white.
+You can mix millions of colours by combining the values in between 0 and 255!

 --- no-print ---